 Accommodation listings on the Holiday Great Ocean Road website are typically created by copying information, including wording and photos, found on other websites that an accommodation provider is listed on.
 This process may be automated which means vast numbers of listings can be created with very little time and effort.
 If this data collection process occurred a long time ago, it may mean information they are displaying can be quite out of date.
 This may negatively impact upon your business or mislead people who do happen to view your listing on the Holiday Great Ocean Road website.

-Despite the fact that the www.holidaygreatoceanroad.com website has been created by effectively cutting and pasting content verbatim from other websites, including some content which is years out of date, they make this further claim on the invoice about the value of their product:
+Despite the fact that the www.holidaygreatoceanroad.com website has been created mainly by cutting and pasting content verbatim from other websites, including some information which is years out of date, they make this further claim on the invoice about the value of their product:

 “Tired of stale and outdated websites?
 So are we!
 That’s why we are constantly updating and adding new content on a regular basis.
 Like the Great Ocean Road, this site is always growing!”